Ottunger/whigi/README.md

 - Whigi-restore @whigi-restore: Manages a small 3rd party to restore user's passwords.
 - Whigi-RLI @whigi-rli: Network nodes to provide Whigi redundancy.
 - Whigi-CC @whigi-cc: Another form of redundancy based on Captain Cook.
+- Whigi-advert @whigi-advert: A collector for ethical ads.

 # Installation of Whigi and Standalone client